Syria details part of chemical arsenal, more to come

-THE HAGUE/BEIRUT Syria gave details of some of its chemical weapons to a U.N.-backed arms watchdog at The Hague on Friday but needs to fill in gaps by next week to launch a rapid disarmament operation that may avert U.S. air strikes.
+THE HAGUE/BEIRUT Syria gave details of some of its chemical weapons to the OPCW arms watchdog at The Hague on Friday but needs to fill in gaps by next week to launch a rapid disarmament operation that may avert U.S. air strikes.

 She did not say what was missing from a document one U.N. diplomat described as "quite long".
 The OPCW'S 41-member Executive Council is due to meet early next week to review Syria's inventory and to agree on implementing last week's U.S.-Russian deal to eliminate the entire arsenal in nine months.